 - Each project can configure notification channels independently

-- Assign different Slack channels to different workflow stages — for example, route triage notifications to
+- Assign different Slack channels to different workflow stages — for example, route approval requests to

 #support-triageand engineering escalations to#eng-alerts - Enable or disable workflow notifications (approval requests, stage transitions) per project